Akhabue72/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal2.md

 # Council Proposal 2

 ## Explanation of this proposal
-A Hot Desk solution is a flexible office arrangement that allows for a worker can use any desk in the office, allowing for more effiecient use of office space.

 ## Technologies and research relevant to this proposal
 *Which class sessions and personal research refers to technology in this proposal.
 Link to examples.*